-Note: the million dollar research grant pales in comparison to the multi-million dollar lawsuit filed be the bees who were “compelled” to sting Michael Smith in the penis.
+Note: the million-dollar research grant pales in comparison to the multi-million-dollar lawsuit filed by the bees who were “compelled” to sting Michael Smith in the penis.

-The least painful locations to be stung by a bee for Michael Smith were the skull, middle toe tip, the upper arm, and some guy who happened to walk into the room at the wrong time.
+The least painful locations to be stung by a bee for Michael Smith were the skull, middle toe tip, the upper arm, and in the face of some guy who happened to walk into the room at the wrong time.

-Michael had originally had his eye on the list, but was talked out of it by his advisor Tom Seeley.
+Michael originally had his eyeball on the list of body parts to be stung but was talked out of it by his advisor Tom Seeley.

-Note: I think it’s safe to say, despite the advice about the eye, as an advisor, Tom Seeley has failed Michael Smith miserably.
+Note: I think it’s safe to say, despite the advice about the eyeball, as an advisor, Tom Seeley has failed Michael Smith miserably.

-He concedes this study is limited by its low sample size: one person, the author.
-“It is possible that if other people were tested, they would not rank the painfulness of the stings in the same way, or perceive pain similarly by location.
-And a female researcher may rate being stung in her penis or scrotum very differently.”
+“It is possible that if other people were tested, they would not rank the painfulness of the stings in the same way or perceive pain similarly by location.
+It is also possible a female researcher may rate being stung in her penis or scrotum very differently,” Michael stated.

 In case you’re wondering, these methods do not conflict with the Helsinki Declaration, which is a set of ethical principles for research involving human subjects developed by the World Medical Association.

-In a “unrelated” experiment, researchers from Brown University have set out to see if they could convince some moron from Cornell to compel bees to repeatedly sting him in the penis.
-(Helsinki is looking into it.)
+In an “unrelated” experiment, researchers from Brown University set out to see if they could convince some moron from Cornell to compel bees to repeatedly sting him in the penis.

 The assertion that Michael Smith rubs flower pollen on his inner thighs before he goes bike riding is purely speculation on my part…but he probably does.